lift/framework/lift-base/lift-json/README.md

 token.
 After that the next token must be `IntVal`, otherwise parsing fails.
 It returns parsed integer and stops parsing immediately.

+FAQ
+===

+1. Q: I have a JSON object and I want to extract it to a case class:

+    scala> case class Person(name: Sting, age: Int) scala> val json = """{"name":"joe","age":15}"""

+But extraction fails:

+    scala> parse(json).extract[Person]
+    net.liftweb.json.MappingException: Parsed JSON values do not match with class constructor

+Answer:

+Extraction does not work for classes defined in REPL.
+Compile the case class definitions with scalac and import those to REPL.

 Kudos
 =====